Secret Warriors (Team White): Fictional team biography

 Fury led the Howling Commandos on a raid of the Dock, another former S.H.I.E.L.D. base that housed the helicarriers.
-While the Howling Commandos and H.A.M.M.E.R. fought, HYDRA intervened to prevent Fury from taking the helicarriers.
+While the Howling Commandos and H.A.M.M.E.R. fought, Hydra intervened to prevent Fury from taking the helicarriers.
 Team White arrived to back Fury up and turn the tide, making the raid on the Dock a success.
-HYDRA's forces retreated, the Howling Commandos made off with three helicarriers, and Fury recruited 3,000 H.A.M.M.E.R. agents over to his side.
+Hydra forces retreated, the Howling Commandos made off with three helicarriers, and Fury recruited 3,000 H.A.M.M.E.R. agents over to his side.

 Despite saving the day, Fury kept Team White in the dark about many things.
 Even the team leader, Johnson, did not get the full story when she asked.
 It turned out that Fury was not the one who hit the panic button to call them into action at the Dock, but Fury would not provide any answers about that mystery.
 Similarly, it was implied by Gateway that Fury was running other Caterpillar teams, and for the time being, Fury was staying quiet about that as well.

-Fury needed financing for his secret war and got it from using Team White to rob a bank covertly being run by HYDRA.
-This act, coupled with HYDRA's defeat at the Dock, made Fury too much of a nuisance for Baron Strucker to ignore.
+Fury needed financing for his secret war and got it from using Team White to rob a bank covertly being run by Hydra.
+This act, coupled with Hydra's defeat at the Dock, made Fury too much of a nuisance for Baron Strucker to ignore.
 However, Strucker still had much do, so he reached out to Norman Osborn to solve his Fury problem.

 Osborn lured J.T.
 James, Alexander Aaron and Eden Fesi into a trap using Black Widow as bait.
 Phobos went in using a Nick Fury Life Model Decoy as a disguise, getting caught in the trap and exposed.
 James and Eden came to the rescue, but it was Ares who gave the three the opportunity to get away.
 Aaron was Ares's son, and Ares was impressed with the way his son stood up to Osborn.
 This was only enough for them to get a brief moment before Osborn sent Ares, Hawkeye (Bullseye) and agents of H.A.M.M.E.R. after them.
 Eden tried to teleport only them back to the secret base, but Ares forced the portal open to allow Osborn's forces to follow.
 Team White, including Yo-Yo with her new bionic arms, found themselves fighting H.A.M.M.E.R., Iron Patriot, Ares and Hawkeye (Bullseye) in their own base, which was going through an automated self-destruct countdown triggered by the intrusion.
 Team White held off Osborn's forces and escaped through another one of Eden's portal before the base exploded.